The Origional Plan

 Then I spent a couple of weeks in Myanmar (former Burma) traveling and meeting up with friends before returning back to Thailand where I would sit for a meditation retreat and maybe paint some more murals.

-This was all around the last couple weeks of February and we didn’t have internet.
+This was all around the last couple of weeks of February and we didn’t have internet.

 So, when we got out of the two-week course we were surprised about what we were hearing about the Pandemic.